Read: 1 Corinthians 15:1-28

 The answer I posited was “We should believe the Bible because Jesus told us to believe it (Luke 24:25-27), and we should believe what Jesus says because His bodily resurrection from the dead proves He is who He claims to be.”
 He is, as He claimed to be, “the way, the truth, and the life” and no one comes to the Father except by Him (John 14:6).
 Indeed, Jesus is the Son of God, God of very God.
 We have already spent time reviewing the historical facts that irrefutably establish Jesus’ bodily resurrection from the dead.

 In this second part of the sermon, we will examine the logical conclusions that follow if one refuses to believe that a bodily resurrection after death is possible.
-The Apostle Paul addresses this subject be cause some of the Christians in the Corinthian church were denying the possibility of a physical The Apostle Paul addresses this subject be cause some of the Christians in the Corinthian church were denying the possibility of a physical resurrection after death.
+The Apostle Paul addresses this subject because some of the Christians in the Corinthian church were denying the possibility of a physical resurrection after death.

 The Logical and Theological Consequences of Denying Jesus’ Bodily Resurrection (1 Cor.
 15:12-19)